Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Theoretical Guarantees

 \emph{Source (III): Extra Information in $\zvec$ Given $\Xvec$.} This term captures the additional predictive power of $\zvec$ for $\yvec$ beyond what $\Xvec$ alone provides.
-It is strictly positive definite whenever $\yvec \not\perp \zvec \mid \Xvec$, i.e., whenever knowing $\zvec$ helps predict $\yvec$ even after conditioning on $\Xvec$.
+It is {nonzero precisely when $\Xvec^{\top}\big(\E[\yvec \mid \Xvec] - \E[\yvec \mid \Xvec, \zvec]\big) \neq \mathbf{0}$ with positive probability---that is, when $\zvec$ shifts the conditional \emph{mean} of $\yvec$ beyond what $\Xvec$ provides; conditional dependence between $\yvec$ and $\zvec$ given $\Xvec$ that appears only in higher moments is not sufficient---and positive definite when this vector is not almost surely confined to a proper subspace}.
 This reveals another source of gain: if the auxiliary information provides additional signal about the outcome, GAI can exploit this through the conditional expectation $\E[\yvec \mid \Xvec, \zvec]$.